-A total of 1,875 ISIL targets have been destroyed by over 7,100 rounds of artillery and rocket fire since the start of the operation in late August.
+In a statement, the Turkish General Staff also said a total of 1,657 ISIL targets had been destroyed by over 6,000 rounds of artillery and rocket fire from the start of the operation in late August.

-To date, a total of 115 residential areas in 980 square kilometers (380 square miles) of northern Syria have so far been cleared of ISIL extremists.
+To date, a total of 111 residential areas in 960 square kilometers (370 square miles) of northern Syria were cleared, the statement added.

-Turkey says Operation Euphrates Shield, launched on Aug.
-24, is aimed at bolstering border security, supporting coalition forces, and eliminating the threat posed by extrem organizations, especially ISIL.
+Turkey has said Operation Euphrates Shield, which was launched on Aug.
+24, is aimed at bolstering border security, supporting coalition forces and eliminating the threat posed by extremist organizations, especially ISIL.